greenlabjhmi/2019_SDASD/README.md

 # 2019_SDASD

 The codes to process and analyze FASTQ files obtained from the MS2 pulldown ribosome profiling, standard ribosome profiling, and RNAseq in “A Genome-Wide Analysis of the Role of Shine-Dalgarno Sequences in Promoting Translation in E. coli”.
-First run codes for data processings, then run codes for data analyses.
+First run codes for data processing, then run codes for data analyses.

 ### Dependencies
 * Tally